citp/privacy-policy-historical/g/gi/gir/girlguiding.org.uk.md

-> *The following text is extracted and transformed from the girlguiding.org.uk privacy policy that was archived on 2006-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060616152621id_/http%3A//www.girlguiding.org.uk/xq/asp/sID.135/qx/new/about/article.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the girlguiding.org.uk privacy policy that was archived on 2006-11-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061128062446id_/http%3A//www.girlguiding.org.uk/xq/asp/sID.135/qx/whoweare/article.asp) for the most accurate reproduction.*

-# Girlguiding UK - About Us - Our Privacy Policy
+# Girlguiding UK - Who we are - Our Privacy Policy

 ##### Introduction